Product Manager, Healthcare Salary

 Popular Skills for Product Manager, Healthcare

-Product Managers of Healthcare seem to require a number of specific skills.
-Most notably, skills in Strategic Marketing, Product Management, Product Marketing, and Product Development are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Strategic Planning, Project Management, and Data Analysis.
-For most people, competency in Product Development indicates knowledge of Product Marketing and Strategic Marketing.
+Survey results show that Product Managers of Healthcare use a fair number of skills.
+Most notably, skills in Strategic Marketing, Product Development, Product Management, and Product Marketing are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Strategic Planning, Project Management, and Data Analysis.
+Those familiar with Product Development also tend to know Product Marketing and Strategic Marketing.

 Pay by Experience Level for Product Manager, Healthcare